ldsj-05/03-Miniproject/README.md

 # 2025 Fall ECE Senior Design Miniproject Team 6

-This project, built with MicroPython and Thonny, takes the input of the photoresistor's brightness and outputs it as a sound, then is translated into a pitch on the piezo buzzer
+This project, built with MicroPython and Thonny, takes the input of the photoresistor's brightness and outputs it as a sound, then is translated into a pitch on the piezo buzzer.

 [Project definition](./Project.md)